glynawe/Vanilla/vanilla.md

 If a module is declared with a *public interface* then only the definitions in that interface will be available when the module is imported.
 The module must contain declarations for all the definitions in its public interface.

 A *functor* is a module parametrized by interfaces for modules that it may import; the actual modules are supplied when the functor is imported.
 The primary purpose of functors is to define generic abstract data types.
-Each interface argument specifies a minimum set of definitions that the actual module must provide.
-A functor *type constraint* specifies types from different argument modules that are to be equivalent (this is important when defining generic types).
+Each interface parameter specifies a minimum set of definitions that the actual module must provide.
+A functor *type constraint* specifies types from different parameter modules that to be treated as being identical (this is important when defining generic types).

 Functor application is *generative*.
 Modules are distinct even if their interfaces are the same.
 In this example `A.t` and `B.t` are incompatible types: